 It's important to consider the culture of your business, location, and customers in crafting your communications.
 Of course, inclusive language varies across different languages - and we discuss a few different languages below.
 But even when communicating in English, what you say and how you say it should change based on the location of your business and your customers.

 There are big cultural differences in the way people talk about gender and sexual orientation.

-In some places, discussions are marked by subtlety and indirectness.
-In places like Japan, where cultural norms conformity, privacy and discretion, conversations about personal topics like sexual are not as open or prevalent in public discourse.
+or prevalent in public discourse.
 In places like this, more subtle language is called for.

 Other places with more emphasis on individual rights and freedom of expression, foster a more open environment for these discussions.
-In places like the US and Australia.
-LGBTQ+ travelers want their gender diversity and sexual orientation specifically acknowledged, even celebrated.
+In places like the US and Australia, LGBTQ+ travelers want their gender diversity and sexual orientation specifically acknowledged, even celebrated.
 However public discourse can be highly polarized, with significant variances in attitudes across different regions and communities.